YasseenH/YasseenH/README.md

 # 💫 About Me:
-I am a second-year UT CS student who excited to apply learned knowledge into real world projects !
+I am a second-year UT CS student who is excited to apply learned knowledge to real-world projects!

 ## 🌐 Socials: